The Grind Fitness Chaos 4000 Power Rack has one of the best names in fitness.

 One of the most critical factors you need to consider when investing in a power rack is the steel gauge.

-For those that don’t know, “Gauge is the measurement used to measure the thickness of steel.
+For those that don’t know, “Gauge is the measurement used to measure the thickness of the steel.
 In the gauge system the higher the number the thinner the steel.
 As an example, 12 gauge steel is thicker and stronger than 14 gauge steel.”

 Obviously, a power rack made with 14 gauge steel is going to be nowhere near as stable as an 11 gauge steel rack.